 In addition to Dr. Hamilton, Lane employs a sufficient number of qualified administrators with appropriate levels of authority, responsibility, and accountability, who are charged with planning, organizing, and managing the institution and assessing its achievements and effectiveness.
 Neither Dr. Hamilton nor any other executive officer of Lane chairs the governing board.
-The Leadership Organization Chart illustrates the organization of Lane's academic units.
+The Leadership Organization Chart illustrates the organization's leadership structure, and the Academic Organization Chart illustrates the organization of Lane's academic units.
 For more information about Lane's Leadership, please see Standard 2.A.2